kadafs/padi-chat/README.md

 ## Help Center

-Chaskiq has a powerful article content creator which can serve as a Help Center / Knowledge base system. it can live on a custom domain or in the same webchat for your customer auto assistance.
+Padi Chat has a powerful article content creator which can serve as a Help Center / Knowledge base system. it can live on a custom domain or in the same webchat for your customer auto assistance.

 ![image](https://user-images.githubusercontent.com/11976/81776113-33150700-94bc-11ea-84c7-86a694c13885.png)